Columbia Courseworks (Discussion Board)

 example projects from previous years.

-The project reports are due one week after the final class i.e. on
+The project reports are due one week after the final exam i.e. on

 PDF format and not Word .DOC files if at all possible, since I often have

 formatting problems with Word files.
 Reports in the format of web pages

 Some project suggestions